 Power of Prayer

 As we begin to prepare for our new outdoor music festival, called HOPEstock, I am overwhelmed with fear.
 Why would we move to an outdoor venue in Minnesota of all places?
 How in the world will we find financial supporters to help bring this event to fruition?
 Did I mention we know nothing about music festivals?
-As I struggle with my fear of the unknown, a story I shared some time ago came to mind...
+As I struggle with my fear of the unknown, I thought of a little girl who lives next door...

 We were standing at the top of a waterslide at Paige’s birthday party years ago, and one of the girls in our group was afraid to go down.
 The girl watched the other kids jump into the tube filled with gushing water for minutes on end.
 Each time she heard their screams of delight, her eyes filled with a yearning that was quickly clouded by fear.